Gourmet Fruit Jams and Wine Jellies

 Handcrafted in Bedford, NH

 "This is a real jelly with a real jar.
-This classic jelly has large chunks of strawberry, a reusable canning jar and a sweet, fresh taste.
-If you like your jams and jellies on the tart side, this is not the one for you." - NH Magazine
+This classic jelly has large chunks of strawberry, a reusable canning jar and a sweet, fresh taste." - NH Magazine

 Award-Winning Jams & Jellies Since 1960